steinmartin/usb-midi-java-receiver/README.md

 ## Usage

+1. Connect microcontroller with USB wire to PC
-- Start application in Java IDE (Maven project) and the Arduino Code in Arduino IDE (e.g 2.2)
+2. Start the Arduino Code in Arduino IDE (e.g 2.2)
+3. Start application in Java IDE (Maven project)

+The USB-Midi device connection must be established before the Java application starts.
+This is a limitation of the MIDI capabilities of the Java Sound API.
 ## Related Projects

 none yet

 ## Credits

-GSI Helmholtzzentrum für Schwerionenforschung GmbH

 ## License
 This project is licensed under the terms of the GNU Lesser General Public License v3.0